Andrew-Hinson/To-Do-App/README.md

 * Dynamic creation and removal of objects

 # New Features:
+* Local Storage is now live!
+You can have as many completed Todos as you want as long as its < 10 ;)
 * Stat Tracking, implimented Chart.js tracking of ToDo's and completed Todo's.
 * Updated styling, menu bar with more coherant styling.
 * Mobile Styling and support.
-Readability and usability adjustments.
-*
-# Features in-development:
-* Local Data Storage / Firebase implimentation
+* Successfully tested hosting on Firebase, will be using in future projects more.

 # Final Thoughts